huan-qiu/phaser-scroll-helper/README.md

      // put the following in the State that you would like to do the scroll getScrolling({
-       // scroll default to vertical direction, uncomment the next line if you want to scroll horizontally
+       // scroll defaults to vertical direction, uncomment the next line if you want to scroll horizontally
        // direction: 'horizontal',
        game: window.game, // or your game reference
        newWorldBounds: [0, 0, 640, 2160], // Array, [x, y, width, height], to resets the World bounds.
 In this case, it specifies the scrollable bounds.
 Usually the width and height are determined by the widest and highest object you want to display.